 If you didn’t need convincing, if you are already down with running your career like the business that it is, and if you like to geek out, get ready to fire up your bookmarks, add some goodies to your Evernote, and use more of your time to create ART rather than to do the admin nonsense that absolutely can be handled more efficiently with a little setting up of it all.

 First up, Periscope.
-No, Periscope is not about efficiency; it’s about brand management and connecting with your fanbase.
+No, Periscope is not about efficiency; it’s about brand management and connecting with your fanbase in 2015.
 I’m obsessed and the best way for you to get a sense of my obsession is to start with this vid.
-Word on the street is that an Android version of the Twitter-owned app is about two weeks out. ’til then, watch via weblink (I always tweet out my live broadcasts), check out my stored Periscope playlist, and figure out how you want to practice Brandprov using this new platform.
+Word on the street is that an Android version of the Twitter-owned app is about two weeks out. ’til then, watch via weblink (I always tweet out my live broadcasts) and figure out how you want to practice Brandprov using this new platform.

 Next up: Remember when I talked with you about moving your to-do list forward by breaking down your lists?
 I got a *lot* of email and Twitter love about that column, so I know it gave some of you a really good handle on your goals and task lists.
 I recently read that there are nearly 50,000 steps to the top of Mount Everest.
 That information provided me with a perfect visual for having a 10,000-foot view of your goal (or in this case, a 29,029-foot view) and trying to break it down into microtasks (a method for productivity that I personally LOVE).

 Problem is, the knowledge of *both* the sheer magnitude of the big task and the vast number of individual steps involved are potentially overwhelming.
 Neither bit of information is particularly comforting.